Drew Van Horn: Young Harris

 Young Harris College inducted him as college president in 2017.
+During 7+ years at the college, he is credited for establishing the first program to award post-baccalaureate education; a Master of Arts in teaching degree in 2019.
+The school's accreditation from Southern Association of Colleges and Schools was reconfirmed, notably without recommendations for improvement.
+The college's retention rate for students improved, as did graduate placement.
+The school's endowment now exceeds $60 million.
+Van Horn commented:

+"I was diagnosed with non-Hodgkin's lymphoma right after Covid, and so for a year, I was undergoing chemotherapy and still running the college.

+Given the addition of our first grandchild along with other personal aspirations, Camille and I feel that it is time for us to enter this next phase of our lives."

 Honors

 During his years at Elon, Van Horn was inducted into the Omicron Delta Kappa leadership and Alpha Chi academic honor societies.

 Van Horn was selected as a CoSIDA (GTE) Academic All-American in basketball two years running (1981-1982).
 In 2005 he was inducted into the Athletic Hall of Fame at Elon University.

 Elon College honored Van Horn with their Distinguished Alumni award on May 2, 2022.
 Those honored have established "careers of excellence in their fields with a commitment to Elon’s values of integrity, honesty, service and leadership."

 In October 2022 Georgia Governor Brian Kemp appointed Van Horn to the board of the Georgia Nonpublic Postsecondary Education Commission.
 Eleven members sit on the board, each of whom is appointed by the Governor and confirmed by the Georgia Senate.
 Each member may serve up to (two) three-year terms.
+At the end of the November 18, 2024 board meeting of the commission, Chairman Van Horn notified the board that he was retiring from YHC at the end of 2024 and would also resign from the commission.

+Prior to his departure, Van Horn was awarded the Young Harris Medallion for seven years of "extraordinary" service to the college.
+The medallion is the highest honor the college bestows upon an alumnus, alumna, or friend.